-NOTICE IS HEREBY GIVEN that an annual and special meeting (the "Meeting") of the shareholders of Tsodilo Resources Limited (the "Corporation") will be held at the Latham Hotel, 3000 M. Street, N.W., Washington, D.C. on Thursday, the 18th day of August, 2005, at 10:00 a.m.
+NOTICE IS HEREBY GIVEN that an annual meeting (the "Meeting") of the shareholders of Tsodilo Resources Limited (the "Corporation") will be held at the Hotel Monticello, Executive Conference Room, 1075 Thomas Jefferson Street, Washington, D.C. on Tuesday, the 8th of May, 2007 at 10:00 a.m.
 (EST), for the following purposes:

-- (a) To receive and consider the consolidated financial statements of the Corporation for the year ended March 31, 2005 and the report of the auditors thereon; - (b) To elect directors of the Corporation for the ensuing year; - (c) To appoint PricewaterhouseCoopers LLP, Chartered Accountants, as auditors of the Corporation for the current year and to authorize the directors to fix their remuneration; - (d) To consider a resolution reserving an additional 539,750 common shares for the granting of stock options under the Corporation's Share Option Plan; and - (e) To transact such other business as may properly come before the Meeting or any adjournment thereof.
+- (a) To receive and consider the consolidated financial statements of the Corporation for the period ended December 31, 2006 and the report of the auditors thereon; - (b) To elect directors of the Corporation for the ensuing year; - (c) To appoint KPMG Inc., Chartered Accountants, Johannesburg, South Africa as auditors of the Corporation for the current year and to authorize the directors to fix their remuneration; - (d) To consider a resolution increasing the number of common shares of the Corporation reserved for issuance to 2,715,471 under the Stock Option Plan of the Corporation to reflect an amount equal to 20% of the outstanding common shares issued as at the date of Shareholder approval.
+In the event that 20% of the outstanding common shares issued is greater than 2,715,471 at the time of Shareholder approval, the greater amount shall be consider as approved; and - (e) To transact such other business as may properly come before the Meeting or any adjournment thereof.